FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 # BACKUPED / OLD / NOT USED ANYMORE

-# If you are searching for the files then they are in the backup folder !
+# Searching for the files ?
+Look in the backup folder !

 # Everything is now merged inside : https://github.com/FollyMaddy/RetroPie-Share/blob/main/00-scriptmodules-00/supplementary/add-mamedev-systems.sh